dullhunk/cdyf/raw-transcript-nadine.md

 Thank you Nadine for joining us today.
 Can you say a little about who you are and where you're from?

-> Nadine: So hi, I'm Nadine
+> Nadine: So hi, I'm Nadine and I'm studying Computer Science here.

-Can you say a little bit about your interest in computing come froms?
+Can you say a little bit about your interest in computing comes from?

 > Nadine: Okay.
 So this one's kind of unconventional, I guess.
 It.
 So originally like as I when I was growing up, I really just wanted to job that has like a positive impact on people's lives.

-Um and for most of my life, I actually want to be a doctor because I felt like medicine was the best way to do that but then as I grew older I realised I didn't want to just be doing like the diagnosing.
+For most of my life, I actually want to be a doctor because I felt like medicine was the best way to do that but then as I grew older I realised I didn't want to just be doing like the diagnosing.
 I kind of wanted to make solutions that could help or predict early stuff like that.

 And then, Up and a few years into my high school.
 I did computer science.
 I didn't do it for IB but I did it just all age with this.
 Have been like teenager.
 Yeah, teenager teenager for you dude, I did some computer science before that middle school as well, right?